TimothyEBaldwin/RISC_OS_Linux_Source/RiscOS/Utilities/Autobuild/ABRelease/Resources/Tungsten/soft/ReadMe.txt

 version of RISC OS.
 Press 'y' or 'n' on the keyboard to indicate your choice when asked.

-Please note: this is a development release of the softload tool which is largely untested at present to please send a report of any problems you encounter to info@riscosopen.org.

 Thanks!

 -- The ROOL Team